IronBatman2715/DiscordTS-Bot/README.md

    - Refer to the [discord.js guide](https://discordjs.guide) for directions.
 Specifically: [setting up your bot application](https://discordjs.guide/preparations/setting-up-a-bot-application) and then [adding it to server(s)](https://discordjs.guide/preparations/adding-your-bot-to-servers).

+   > It is recommended to use separate discord bot applications for development and production.
+Otherwise, it will be difficult to differentiate global commands from in development commands.

 2. Setup your database of choice.

    - MongoDB is the default.
 You can easily set up a free instance with [MongoDB Atlas](https://www.mongodb.com/atlas).

    - MongoDB is supported out of the box but [other databases supported by Prisma](https://www.prisma.io/docs/reference/database-reference/supported-databases) can be used with some changes to [src/database/schema.prisma](src/database/schema.prisma).